sghost13/gh-aws-deploy-oidc/README.md

 # AWS + Github Actions with OIDC

-This project is a TypeScript-based AWS CDK application that sets up an OpenID Connect (OIDC) provider for GitHub Actions, creates an IAM role for GitHub Actions to assume, and attaches necessary policies to the IAM role.
+This project is a TypeScript-based AWS CDK application that sets up an OpenID Connect (OIDC) provider for Github Actions, creates an IAM role for Github Actions to assume, and attaches necessary policies to the IAM role.

 ## Getting Started